-Timeline: 90 days from receipt of grievance to resolution, with a possible 14-day extension for good cause.
-The MHP must resolve grievances within the established timeframes.
-The Plan must comply with the following requirements for resolution of grievances:
+- Timeline: 30 days from receipt of grievance to resolution.
+The MHP must resolve grievances within the established timeframes. - The Plan must comply with the following requirements for resolution of grievances: - 1.
+"Resolved" means that the Plan has reached a decision with respect to the beneficiary's grievance and notified the beneficiary of the disposition. - 2.
+Plans shall comply with the established timeframe of 30 calendar days for resolution of grievances.